maidsafe/safe-app-java/README.md

 ```
 This will require a supported emulator / Android device (with [USB debugging](https://developer.android.com/studio/debug/dev-options#debugging) enabled)

-### Interfacing with the Safe Client libraries
+### Interfacing with the Safe Network Client libraries

 - The sn_java project uses native code that is written in Rust and compiled into platform specific code.
-You can find more information on the client libraries in [the Safe client libraries wiki](https://github.com/maidsafe/safe_client_libs/wiki).
+You can find more information on the client libraries in [the Safe Network client libraries wiki](https://github.com/maidsafe/sn_client/wiki).
 - The `download-nativelibs` gradle task is configured to download the native libraries and unzip them to the required directories.

 ####  Exposing the API:

-When compiling the Safe client libraries with the `bindings` feature, the Java bindings will be generated in the `bindings/java/` folder.
+When compiling the Safe Network client libraries with the `bindings` feature, the Java bindings will be generated in the `bindings/java/` folder.
 These files should be copied into the `lib` module under their respective packages.
 The native functions available are listed in the `NativeBindings` class.
 The `api` module should contain wrappers for all of these native functions.

 #### Native Handles and garbage collection: